Lubań: Middle Ages

-In 1469, Lauban became part of Hungary.
+In 1469, Luban became part of Hungary.
 In 1490, it became again part of the Kingdom of Bohemia, now ruled by the Jagiellonian dynasty, and after 1526 by the House of Habsburg.
 In 1498, Bohemian King Vladislaus II established an annual eight-day fair.
-In the 15th and 16th century, brewing prospered, with local beer being popular throughout Lusatia and Silesia, it was even served in the famous Schweidnitzer Keller in Breslau (Wrocław).
+In the 15th and 16th century, brewing prospered, with local beer being popular throughout Lusatia and Silesia, it was even served in the famous Piwnica Świdnicka in Breslau (Wrocław).